Provides housing, hospitality services and personal care services for adults who can live independently.

 Under BC Housing's Independent Living British Columbia (ILBC) program, assets are not factored into the calculations unless they produce income reported on your tax return.
 Individuals receiving pensions through the Ministry of Housing and Social Development (MHSD) pay a pre-determined rate.

-More detailed information is available once you have been deemed eligible and accepted into care by a case manager.
+More detailed information is available once you have been deemed eligible and accepted into care by a community health nurse.

 Can I transfer from a private pay facility to a publicly funded one?
-Or can I transfer from assisted living to residential care?
+Or can I transfer from assisted living to long-term care?

 If you are not a current Home Health client, you must first meet eligibility requirements for Home Health services.
 Call the Home Health Service Line at 1-855-412-2121 (7 days a week, 8:30 a.m. - 4:30 p.m.) to be assessed for eligibility.